When looking for security solutions for your IoT device, you should start with a risk assessment.

 Francis also discusses the two areas that are most overlooked when designing IoT solutions:

 - Security by Design.
 Security in IoT cannot be retrofitted.
 It needs to be built in from the start or at least have the mechanism available to increase the layer of security later on.

-- Security is a combination of technology and best practice.
+- Security as a combination of technology and best practices.
 You need to make sure you combine the right technology with the best practices such as using encryption keys to make a solution secure.

 Following all these principles to ensure the security of your device can seem baffling.

 Watch these video series for a step by step guide from Francis D'Souza on how to successfully implement IoT security into your IoT deployments: